Executive compensation in the United States: Questions

 A 2009 study found incentive compensation did not lead to better "stock performance".
 The study by Michael J. Cooper, Huseyin Gulen, and P. Raghavendra Rau found "... managerial compensation components such as restricted stock, options and long-term incentive payouts, that are meant to align managerial interests with shareholder value, do not necessarily translate into higher future returns for shareholders."
 The authors did "not take a stance on whether this means that the incentives are inadequate or whether they do not work.
 Further research is necessary to answer this question."

 According to researchers at the Federal Reserve Board, the "evidence since the 1980s suggests" that the level and structure of executive compensation in US public corporations are "largely unresponsive to tax incentives".

 Proposals

-A number of strategies that have been proposed to reform and/or limit executive compensation, particularly in the wake of the financial crisis of 2007–2008 and Troubled Asset Relief Program.
+Several strategies that have been proposed to reform and/or limit executive compensation, particularly after the 2008 financial crisis and Troubled Asset Relief Program.

 These include government regulations such as say-on-pay vote requirements, restrictions on tax "gross-ups" (paying not just compensation but also the tax bill for the compensation), golden parachute compensation and other severance payments, stricter standards for independence of compensation committees and their advisers, and clawbacks (recovery of compensation for unearned performance-based pay).

 Some advocates propose that the government intervene only in standards—requiring complete disclosure of compensation and making say on pay votes compulsory rather than advisory—leaving limits and/or changes in compensation to stockholders and boards.
 Others believe government tax and regulation of pay is essential to cut excessive pay.